Paul Goldschmidt Player Props: Cardinals vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 8.9 K/9, which ranks 11th in MLB.
+- The Giants pitching staff ranks 13th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Giants have the 10th-ranked team ERA across all MLB pitching staffs (4.03).
+- The Giants have the 10th-ranked team ERA across all league pitching staffs (4.01).

-- The Giants rank 11th in baseball in home runs allowed (69 total, 1.1 per game).
+- The Giants rank 12th in baseball in home runs given up (71 total, 1.1 per game).

-- His most recent time out was on Thursday against the Colorado Rockies, when the right-hander went 5 1/3 innings, surrendering four earned runs while giving up eight hits.
+- In his last outing on Thursday against the Colorado Rockies, the righty threw five innings, allowing four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.